amq326/Amq326.GitHub.io/README.md

 # Amq326.GitHub.io
-# My name is Aidan Quinn and I'm a journalism major and real estate minor.
+# My name is Aidan Quinn and I'm a journalism major and real estate minor at Lehigh University.
 I am a junior and I also play baseball for the Mountain Hawks.
 I'm currently taking a data journalism course with Prof. Jia.
+#